Kool-Aid: Relation to LSD

 There have been multiple documented instances of Kool-Aid being spiked with the psychedelic drug lysergic acid diethylamide.
 Most notable of these was during Project MKUltra, in which subjects would be given Kool-Aid that was spiked with LSD, before being brainwashed and psychologically tortured.

 Ken Kesey and the Merry Pranksters frequently held and advertised parties they called the Acid Tests, during which they gave out Kool-Aid that was laced with LSD.
 Tom Wolfe later wrote about these parties in his book The Electric Kool-Aid Acid Test.

+In popular culture

+In the 2025 television series The Studio, a main fictional film project centers on Kool-Aid and its Kool-Aid Man mascot.